TransFIRA: Transfer Learning for Face Image Recognizability Assessment: EXPERIMENTS

 \subsection{Experimental Setup}

-We evaluate with two complementary backbones aligned with our table headings.
-The first, \textbf{CosFace (BRIAR)}, is a Swin-B Transformer trained with CosFace on the private BRIAR dataset, achieving state-of-the-art results on BRIAR Protocol 3.1~\cite{cornett2023expanding,wang2018cosface,liu2021swin}.
-The second, \textbf{ArcFace (WebFace)}, is the open-source iResNet50 from the InsightFace repository, trained on WebFace12M, which provides the strongest IJB-C performance among publicly available InsightFace models~\cite{deng2019arcface,guo2021insightface,zhu2021webface260m,maze2018iarpa}.
-Each backbone is extended with a lightweight regression head for CCS and CCAS, trained end-to-end with mean squared error loss under a unified protocol: disjoint splits (a subset of BRIAR for BRIAR evaluations, 10,000 WebFace12M identities for IJB-C), 50 epochs of AdamW ($1\times10^{-6}$ learning rate, $1\times10^{-4}$ weight decay, batch size 64), and checkpoint selection by validation Spearman correlation.
+We evaluate with two complementary backbones. \textbf{CosFace (BRIAR)} is a Swin-B Transformer trained with CosFace on the private BRIAR dataset, achieving state-of-the-art results on BRIAR Protocol 3.1~\cite{cornett2023expanding,wang2018cosface,liu2021swin}. \textbf{ArcFace (WebFace)} is the open-source iResNet50 that achieves the strongest IJB-C performance among the publicly available models in the InsightFace repository~\cite{deng2019arcface,guo2021insightface,zhu2021webface260m,maze2018iarpa}.
+Each backbone is extended with a linear layer for CCS and CCAS, trained end-to-end with MSE loss under a unified protocol: disjoint splits (a subset of BRIAR for BRIAR evaluations, 10,000 WebFace12M identities for IJB-C), 50 epochs of AdamW ($10^{-6}$ learning rate, $10^{-4}$ weight decay, $64$ batch size), and checkpoint selection by validation Spearman correlation.
 This setup isolates the impact of recognizability-aware modeling while spanning both a domain-matched SOTA benchmark and a fully reproducible public baseline.
+BRIAR and WebFace demographic data are reported in \cite{jager2025expandingbriardatasetcomprehensive, zhu2021webface260m}.